I use human neuroimaging (fMRI and EEG), behavior, and assessments to address the following :

 Positive Emotions and Neuroplasticity:

-Karns CM, Moore WE, Mayra U (In Preparation) Gratitude, giving, and gains: An fMRI study of gratitude related altruism.
+Karns CM, Moore WE, Mayr U (In Revision) Gratitude, giving, and gains: An fMRI study of gratitude related altruism.

 Karns CM, May L. (In Revision) A grateful mind.

 Karns CM, Stevens C, Dow MW, Schorr EM, Neville HJ.
 Atypical white-matter microstructure in congenitally deaf adults: a region of interest and tractography study using diffusion-tensor imaging.
 Hearing Research (2016 – in press).
 [Region of interest templates will be available at Hearing Research or are available from me on request] Accepted manuscript

 Scott GD*, Karns CM*, Dow MW, Stevens C, and Neville HJ.
 Enhanced peripheral visual processing in congenitally deaf humans is supported by multiple brain regions, including primary auditory cortex .
 Front.
 Hum.
 Neurosci.
 (2014) doi: 10.3389/fnhum.2014.00177

 Karns CM, Dow MW, Neville HJ.
 Altered cross-modal processing in the primary auditory cortex of congenitally deaf adults: a visual-somatosensory fMRI study with a double-flash illusion.
 Journal of Neuroscience.
 (2012) Jul 11; 32(28):9626-38.

 Karns CM, Isbell E, Giuliano R, Neville HJ.
 (2015) Selective auditory attention in childhood and adolescence: An event-related potential study.
 Developmental Cognitive Neuroscience. http://dx.doi.org/10.1016/j.dcn.2015.03.001